fischerdr/k8s_playground/docs/deployment.md

    - Verify the service is correctly exposing port 9090
    - Check that Prometheus is configured to scrape the pod-monitor endpoint
    - Verify the pod-monitor has the correct annotations for Prometheus discovery

+4. **Health checks failing**:
+   - Check the pod logs for any errors
+   - Verify the application is properly initialized
+   - Check if the `/health` endpoint is responding correctly

 ### Logs and Debugging